Sabina Muchart: Málaga

 Probably inspired by their friendship with the artist and photographer, Ventura Reyes Corradi, a professor at the Córdoba School of Fine Arts, they then decided to open a photography studio in the centre of Málaga.
 As the brothers were bankrupts, this was done in the name of their sister who had no legal impediment to running a business.
-The Fotografía S. Muchart studio was opened at 16-22 Plaza de la Constitución in Malaga in 1887.
+The Fotografía S. Muchart studio was opened at 16-22 Plaza de la Constitución in Málaga in 1887.
 It was on the top floor and had a glass gallery.
 Its large sign can be seen in photographs of the plaza of the time.
 She and her brothers Manuel and a younger brother, Francisco, lived in the apartment below the studio and shared the work.
 Manuel died prematurely in 1894, and Muchart took over the running of the business.
 Given the use of her initial in the company name, many people seeing her photographs in magazines automatically assumed that she must have been a man.

 Muchart was, above all, a portraitist, and some of her portraits in different formats have been preserved, mainly but not solely as "business cards".
 In addition, she took photographs of monuments and landscapes, which she sold in her studio and in the Papelería Catalana stationery shop next door.
 She also took stereoscopic views, one of the most successful types of photographs of the time.
 Six of her stereoscopes are known to still exist.
 Her studio portraits, with figures standing or seated, often in front of a curtain, were typical of the era although in some cases the figures (especially women) appear more comfortable when posing than that achieved by male photographers.
 A good part of her photographic activity is known due to the more than 70 postcards that Ricardo Álvarez Morales published in Málaga during the first years of the 20th century, using her photographs.
 These include views of the city, as well as the people, such as a fishmonger and a flamenco dancer.
-Some of her photographs were used to advertise Malaga wines.
+Some of her photographs were used to advertise Málaga wines.